 St. Michael School Mission Statement

-We, the faith community of St. Michael School, inspired by the Spirit of Christ, participate in the mission of the Church in proclaiming Jesus Christ and in building God's kingdom of love, peace, respect, and human dignity through a gospel-centered education that facilitates the formation of socially-oriented Christians.
+We, the faith community of St. Michael School, inspired by the Spirit of Christ: participate in the mission of the Church in proclaiming Jesus Christ and in building God’s kingdom.
+We commit ourselves to a true education which seeks the total development of the individual: spiritually, intellectually, socially, morally, and physically.

 Who We Are Today

 St. Michael School continues striving to build upon its solid curriculum and strong discipline program in partnership with parents, through the efforts of an experienced, dedicated faculty and staff adhering to the importance of providing an excellent Catholic education in the cradle of a small, caring environment.
 After "Sixty Years of Love and Service" to the community of the North Shore, we can be justly proud of St. Michael.
 With God's help and the leadership of our Bishop, Priests, Sisters, and Laity, along with the support and encouragement of our wonderful friends, community, and Parish family, St. Michael will continue to be "the best" school and an integral part of Waialua and the North Shore community.

 The genesis of St. Michael School began in February of 1944, during the middle of the war, when Father Ernest Claus SSCC, started a Kindergarten in Damien Hall with 19 students.
 Seven months later, a first grade was added.

 Father Benno Evers, SSCC, an energetic and dedicated priest, was installed in October 1945.
 Combining his efforts with architect, Rothwell of Honolulu and Isamu Abe, a contractor, Damien Hall was expanded to include a stage and a basement, which housed the second and third grades.